runtimeverification/gitbook-kontrol/README.md

 To begin using Kontrol, check out our [installation guide](overview/readme/installations.md) and explore our [example projects](guides/kontrol-example/README.md) to see Kontrol in action.

+### Explore the Codebase with AI

+If you want to dive deeper into Kontrol's architecture and implementation, check out [**Kontrol on DeepWiki**](https://deepwiki.com/runtimeverification/kontrol)—an AI-powered interactive documentation that lets you ask questions about the codebase.

 ## Community

 Join our growing community on [Discord](https://discord.gg/CurfmXNtbN) to connect with other developers, share experiences, and get support.